Home Places to See Page

 Flea beetles (Trirhabda bacharidis), Durham, NC, 6/22/07.
 Genus ID thanks to Rob Westerduijn.
 Flea beetle larva (Trirhabda bacharidis), North Charleston, SC, 3/28/06

-Spotted Cucumber Beetles (Diabrotica undecimpunctata, Luperini tribe)
+Spotted Cucumber Beetles (Luperini tribe)

 Ophraella genus, Galerucini tribe